pyexcel/pyexcel/doc/source/api.rst

 auto_detect_float
 ----------------------

 Automatically convert text to float values if possible.
 This applies only pyexcel-io where csv, tsv, csvz and tsvz formats are supported.
 By default, it does the detection.
 Setting it to False will turn on this behavior

 auto_detect_datetime
 -----------------------

 Automatically convert text to python datetime if possible.
 This applies only pyexcel-io where csv, tsv, csvz and tsvz formats are supported.
 By default, it does the detection.
 Setting it to False will turn on this behavior

 library
 -------------------------

 Name a pyexcel plugin to handle a file format.
 In the situation where multiple plugins were pip installed, it is confusing for pyexcel on which plugin to handle the file format.
 For example, both pyexcel-xlsx and pyexcel-xls reads xlsx format.
 Now since version 0.2.2, you can pass on `library="pyexcel-xls"` to handle xlsx in a specific function call.

-Alternatively, you could uninstall the unwanted pyexcel plugin using pip.
+It is better to uninstall the unwanted pyexcel plugin using pip if two plugins for the same file type are not absolutely necessary.

 .. _conversion-from: